-Good product shots are arguably one of the most important factors in securing new business for your wedding stationery company, along with the product itself.
+Good wedding stationery product shots are arguably one of the most important factors in securing new business for your wedding stationery company, along with the product itself.
 Whether you have your own site or sell in an online marketplace, it’s crucial to make sure that you’re doing everything you can to sell your services and decent product shots are the thing that will encourage the initial stages of your professional relationship to blossom.

 We asked around our photographer buddies and got together three essential tips for the wedding stationer looking to create effective, romantic and business-inspiring shots for their own stationery.
 This is what we discovered…